Verner Panton: Timeline

+Projects

 Astoria Hotel and restaurant in Trondheim, Norway

 The design of the Hotel and Restaurant Astoria in Trondheim included the entry area with the cloakroom, the day restaurant with the wintergarten, an evening restaurant with dance floor as well as a self-service restaurant.
 Panton used the textile design Geometry I to IV for floors, walls and ceilings in order to give the room a uniform image.
 The chairs are various versions of the cone chairs.
 The chairs grouped around the tables and the Topan lights work together to divide the large room into individual seating areas with an intimate note.

 Visiona I & Visiona II

-From the end of the Sixties to the mid-Seventies the Bayer chemical corporation hired a Rhine excursion steamer during every Cologne furniture fair and commissioned a well-known designer to transform it into a temporary showroom.
+From the end of the Sixties to the mid-Seventies Bayer corporation hired a Rhine excursion steamer during every Cologne furniture fair and commissioned a well-known designer to transform it into a temporary showroom.
 The main purpose was the promotion of various synthetics used in home furnishings.
 Bayer's Dralon synthetic fibre and its applications in the field of home textiles played a prominent part in the exhibition.
-As a result the showroom was initially called the 'Dralon ship', until at Panton's suggestion it came to be known from 1969 as 'Visiona'.
+As a result, the showroom was initially called the 'Dralon ship', until at Panton's suggestion it came to be known from 1969 as 'Visiona'.
 Panton, who was commissioned to design the ship in 1968, found ways from the very beginning to get round any excessive restriction to the field of textiles.
 By integrating furniture and lighting in his presentation he created atmospherically dense spaces in which colour and light played a dominant role.
 As early as the Visiona 0 exhibition Panton created experimental interior landscapes in which he was able to freely implement and demonstrate his design ideas, which were often interpreted as utopian.
-As a result the 'Dralon ship' caused a sensation among visitors well beyond narrow specialist circles.
+As a result, the 'Dralon ship' caused a sensation among visitors well beyond narrow specialist circles.

 Verner Panton was commissioned no less than twice to design this exhibition, entitled 'Visiona'.
 The 1970 'Visona 2' exhibition showed the Fantasy Landscape which was created in this environment.
 The resulting room installation consisting of vibrant colours and organic forms is one of the principal highlights of Panton's work.
 In terms of design history this installation is regarded as one of the major spatial designs of the second half of the twentieth century.

 The creative fireworks which Panton lit with his studio within a preparation time of only a few months for 'Visiona 2' is expressed not only in the highly diversified room designs in the exhibition ship, but also in the wide range of furniture, lighting, wall coverings and textiles developed specially for this presentation.
 Some of these were adapted and went into series production later.